 These actions minimize the steps required between getting up and accomplishing tasks.
 They reduce your likelihood of falling victim to careless newsfeed scrolling.

 The ability to get your butt off the couch after an exhausting day requires serious energy.
 Even more so in the early days of forming a habit.
 The more distractions you have lying around you, the more friction there will be.

 Hence, eliminate the ones holding you back.

 Turn off your smartphone notifications.
 Pull the curtains down on your windows.
 Block websites you browse carelessly.
-Use a browser with clean history to avoid any distracting suggestions.
+Use a browser with cleaned history to avoid any distracting suggestions.
 Log out of all social media.
 Tuck your children away.
-Let everyone know you're not available.
+Let everyone know you’re not available.
 If the family is hard to block away, try working from a coffee shop instead.

 The options are limitless and dependent on your particular situation.
 But to meet your goals despite exhaustion, it is necessary to reduce distraction.

 If I’m suffering through a long day and I know there is another self-added task at the end, the day sucks even more.
 But in the end, I’m more likely to do it.
 But if I come home drained, there ain’t no way my brain is in any position to suggest I should push myself further.